 Most Recently in the MRO Market...

-In 2018, the third largest Aerospace MRO provider, Lufthansa Technik, signed an agreement with Oerlikon to accelerate additive manufacturing processes for MRO applications.
-Lufthansa plans to take advantage of the cost savings in manufacturing while improving efficiencies with procurement, warehousing and supply chain management.
-According to VP of Lufthansa’s Engine Services Group, Bernhard Krueger-Sprengel, this fits in with their plan to have local AM repair capabilities on a global scale.
+In 2018, the third-largest Aerospace MRO provider, Lufthansa Technik, signed an agreement with Oerlikon to accelerate additive manufacturing processes for MRO applications.
+Lufthansa plans to take advantage of the cost savings in manufacturing while improving efficiencies with procurement, warehousing, and supply chain management.
+According to the VP of Lufthansa’s Engine Services Group, Bernhard Krueger-Sprengel, this fits in with their plan to have local AM repair capabilities on a global scale.

 It began with 3D printing non-load bearing, thermoplastic components for cabin interiors, and is now transitioning to the production of impossible to produce metal parts that are lighter weight and cheaper.
 Impossible to produce is defined by replacement parts that are no longer available in the warehouse inventory, or whose tooling costs are too high to justify.
 Remember, the lifespan of an aircraft is thirty years, and the average cost of a Boeing 747 is approximately $418 million.